secureblue/secureblue.github.io/content/FAQ.md

 3. For CLI packages, you can install from brew if available using `brew install`.
 A catalogue of brew packages is available at https://formulae.brew.sh.
 4. If a package isn't available via the other two options, or if a package requires greater system integration, `rpm-ostree install` can be used to layer rpms directly into your subsequent deployments.

-#### Another security project has a feature that's missing in secureblue, can you add it?

-First check the hardening section [here](/) on whether it already has an equivalent or better feature.
-If it doesn't, open a new [github issue](https://github.com/secureblue/secureblue/issues).
+Steam is an exception to the above.

 #### How do I install Steam?

 ```
 ujust install-steam
 ```

+#### Another security project has a feature that's missing in secureblue, can you add it?

+First check the hardening section [here](/) on whether it already has an equivalent or better feature.
+If it doesn't, open a new [GitHub issue](https://github.com/secureblue/secureblue/issues).

 #### Why are bluetooth kernel modules disabled?
 How do I enable them?